bcgov/platform-developer-docs/src/docs/database-and-api-management/database-backup-best-practices.md

 The BC Government's S3 storage service is highly available and has disaster recovery features that are managed by its administrators.
 If you use an S3 bucket, you do not need to worry about off-site backups or restoring from off-site backups, as all of this is done for you.
 In the event of a major problem with the main S3 storage site, the software will recover automatically to another site with little-to-no downtime.
 This means that your backups will be easily accessible to you, even in the event of a major outage.
 However, because the backups are not stored on-cluster, they are vulnerable to network issues.
 S3 storage is much cheaper than `nfs-file-backup`, but is also more complex to set up.

 In order to provision an S3 bucket for your team, you should contact your ministry's DevOps support team.
 Each ministry has its own process for provisioning access to the S3 object storage service.
-You can ask further questions on the #object-storage channel on RocketChat.
+You can ask further questions on the [ObjectStorage-howto channel on MS Teams](https://teams.microsoft.com/l/channel/19%3A86f2515b43354346ac7255fcafb75766%40thread.tacv2/ObjectStorage-howto?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc).

 [ ] **How many backup files will you keep?**